xuetao666/625_Group5/README.md

 ## 3.2 Model comparision
-Following table is the comparision between different model fits using the variables selected above.
-Overall, LASSO and XGBoost have similar results.
-Since random forest took longer than expected(), thus we stopped the process.
+The following confusion matrices compare our final models fitted using the selected variables shown above.
+Overall, Logistic regression, LASSO Logistic Regression and XGBoost all produced similar results.
+Both logistic regression types had a slight advantage in sensitivity, where XGBoost shows higher specificity.